maarten-pennings/Linux-drivers/2_params/readme.md

 N,Y,Y
 ```

-We can also use 0 and 1 for bools, but not T and Finally
+We can also use 0 and 1 for bools, but not T and F, True and False, or true and false.

 ```
 $ echo "0,1,0" | sudo tee param_bools